Drive-by shooting in Danville injures 17-year-old

 DANVILLE — A Danville teen was shot in the foot in a drive-by shooting Tuesday afternoon.

-A release from Danville police Commander Josh Webb said about 3:10 p.m. officers were sent to shots fired in the area of State and Main streets.
+A release from police Cmdr.
+Josh Webb said about 3:10 p.m., officers got a report of shots fired in the area of State and Main streets.

-They found a 17-year-old male with a wound to his foot.
+When they arrived, they found a 17-year-old male with a wound to his foot.
 Witnesses said he was outside a home in the 0-100 block of South State Street when a black car drove past and someone fired at him.
-No one else was hurt.
-He was taken to the hospital.